ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-05-17"
+lastupdated: "2018-06-25"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}

 # Connecting to MPIO iSCSI LUNs on Linux

 These instructions are for RHEL6/Centos6.
-We have added notes for other OS, but this documentation does **not** cover all Linux distributions.
+Notes for other OS were added, but this documentation does **not** cover all Linux distributions.
 If you're using another Linux operating systems, refer to documentation of your specific distribution and ensure that the multipath supports ALUA for path priority.

 For example, you can find Ubuntu's instructions for iSCSI Initiator Configuration [here](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){:new_window:} and DM-Multipath setup [here](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){:new_window}.

-Before starting, make sure the host accessing the {{site.data.keyword.blockstoragefull}} volume has been authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}:
+Before you start, make sure the host that is accessing the {{site.data.keyword.blockstoragefull}} volume was previously authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}:

-1. From the {{site.data.keyword.blockstorageshort}} listing page, click **Actions** associated with the new volume.
+1. From the {{site.data.keyword.blockstorageshort}} listing page, locate the new volume and click **Actions**.
 2. Click **Authorize Host**.
-3. From the list, select the host or hosts that should be able to access the volume and click **Submit**.
+3. From the list, select the host or hosts that can access the volume and click **Submit**.

 ## Mounting {{site.data.keyword.blockstorageshort}} volumes

-Following are the steps required to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a multipath input/output (MPIO) Internet Small Computer System Interface (iSCSI) logical unit number (LUN).
+Following are the steps that are required to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a multipath input/output (MPIO) internet Small Computer System Interface (iSCSI) logical unit number (LUN).

-**Note:** The Host IQN, user name, password, and target address referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Details** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+**Note:** The Host IQN, user name, password, and target address that are referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Details** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-**Note:** We recommend running storage traffic on a VLAN which bypasses the firewall.
-Running storage traffic through software firewalls will increase latency and adversely affect storage performance.
+**Note:** We recommend running storage traffic on a VLAN, which bypasses the firewall.
+Running storage traffic through software firewalls increases latency and adversely affects storage performance.

 1. Install the iSCSI and multipath utilities to your host:
    - RHEL/CentOS: